masterteam-ntua/master-team-website/_pages/services.md

                 <a href="https://www.ece.ntua.gr/en/alumni/register"  target="_blank">
                   <strong>Alumni Association</strong>
                 </a><br>
-                There is also an Alumni Association at the Zografou Campus to serve the 40000 graduates of the University, whose job is to promote closer relations between graduates and NTUA, inform graduates about the activities of the NTUA, mutual support of graduates and the university in areas where the conditions require it.
+                The Alumni Association at the Zografou Campus serves the 40000 graduates of the University, and its job is to promote closer relations between graduates and NTUA, inform graduates about the activities of the NTUA, mutual support of graduates and the university in areas where the conditions require it.
             </li>